-Online wine retailer and membership club Naked Wines has made significant steps in improving and developing its range in the last few years.
-Buying director Matt Smith and wine director Ray O’Connor MW have continued to plug what they saw as key gaps in the range across various classical regions, such as Bordeaux, as they now look to introduce a broader set of wine styles to fulfil the tastes of new consumers.
+Online wine retailer Naked Wines has made significant steps in improving and developing its range over the last few years.
+Buying director Matt Smith and wine director Ray O’Connor MW have continued to plug what they saw as key gaps in the range across various classical regions, as they now look to introduce a broader set of wine styles to fulfil the tastes of new consumers.

 The company uses a crowd-funding business model to fund production costs for winemakers across the world, providing its members, dubbed ‘Angels’, with exclusively made wine directly from its producers.

 Scroll down for the top 30 buys from Naked Wines this autumn